evanszymkowicz/U.S.-Senators-by-Committee-relationships/README.md

 Data has not yet been updated to reflect that Al Franken (D) and Luther Strange (R) are no longer sitting U.S. Senators.

-Recommended viewing: download the file and spin up your preferred local server.
+Recommended viewing: clone the folder to your personal machine and run `npm start`.